Solving typical sleep problems at 1-6 months, part 4

 What to do

-It is important to know the symptoms of the most common issues.
+It' is's important to know the symptoms of the most common issues.

 Recognizing an illness or discomfort early on is crucial for proper